espeak-ng/espeak-ng/docs/mbrola.md

 1. Install eSpeak NG.
 Include the voice `mb-en1` in the list of voices during the eSpeak NG installation.

-2. Install the PC/Windows version of Mbrola (MbrolaTools35.exe) from:
+2. Install the PC/Windows version of MBROLA (`MbrolaTools35.exe`) from:
     [http://www.tcts.fpms.ac.be/synthesis/mbrola/bin/pcwin/MbrolaTools35.exe](http://www.tcts.fpms.ac.be/synthesis/mbrola/bin/pcwin/MbrolaTools35.exe).

 3. Get the `en1` voice from: